markgyoni/geopol/docs/Getting_Started/Factions.md

     3. Set your faction's home by typing <code>/f sethome</code> in chat.
     4. Claim your first chunk of territory by typing <code>/f claim</code> in chat.
     5. Invite players to your faction by typing <code>/f invite [player]</code> in chat.

+2. How do I declare war?
+    1. Message your enemie faction on discord and agree on when "Hostilities" will begin.
+This is semi-required as "offline" raids can net destruction of thir base, if thats what you wish, however getting their loot will be harder, as missles and tnt may cause items to despawn
+    2.